HanleyKingston/CFF_analysis_via_GENESIS/README.md

 Note: can also filter by MAF and missingness in GENESIS's LD-pruning, but I chose to do it here so I can use the same filter for the association testing

-## LD_prune.R
+## ld_pruning.R

-Generate a list of pruned SNPs to include in PC and GRM analyses Takes Arguments:
+generate a vector of SNPs pruned by LD to include in PC and GRM creation

+Takes Arguments:
-1. gds_file: the file path to the gds file (with .vcf.gds extension)
+1. req: gds_file: .gds file (with a chracter vector of sid as sample IDs)
-2. threshold for LD-pruning (given as the correlation value which should be the square route of R^2) - variants above the threshold (ie. in greater LD, are pruned)
+2. opt: out_file (default="pruned_snps.rds")
-3. keep_variants: a file path to a list of variants to keep (must match corresponding rownames in phenotype and gds - saved as an R object
+3. opt: sample_id: a vector of samples to keep (must match corresponding smaple IDs in phenotype and gds files - default is familyID_SUBJID) - saved as an R object
-4. keep_samples: a file path to a list of samples to keep (must match corresponding smaple IDs in phenotype and gds files - default is familyID_SUBJID) - saved as an R object
+4. opt: variant_id: a vector of variants to keep (must match corresponding rownames in phenotype and gds) - saved as an R object

-#ex. run with command: Rscript LD_prune.R CFF_5134_onlyGT.gds 0.316227766 "keep_variants.rds" "keep_samples.rds" & > LDsqrt0.1_PCs_grm_script.out
+5. opt: maf: minimum MAF for variants to include (default=0.05)
+6. opt: missing: maximum missing call rate for variants to include, (default=0.05)
+7. opt: threshold: threshold for LD-pruning (given as the correlation value which should be the square route of R^2) - variants above the threshold (ie. in greater LD, are pruned) (default=sqrt(0.1))
+8. opt: window_size (default = 1)

+### script ld_pruning.R CFF_sid_onlyGT.gds --sample_id keep_samples.rds --variant_id \ keep_var_stringent.rds --window_size 1

 ## PC_and_grm_script2.R
 Arguments: